snsinfu/micromd/README.md

 ### Option 2: Git submodule

-Clone the repository as a git submodule:
+Clone the repository as a git submodule (change the submodule path as you like):

 ```
 git submodule add https://github.com/snsinfu/micromd submodules/github.com/snsinfu/micromd